PRE-STUDENT TEACHING EDUCATIONAL FIELD EXPERIENCES

 pursuing licenses as double majors are required to spend 24 weeks in student

 teaching across two semesters.
-They must register for 12 hours in one semester
+They must register for 12 credits in one semester

-(fall or spring) and then 6 hours in another semester (fall, spring, or summer).
+(fall or spring) and then 6 credits in another semester (fall, spring, or summer).

 Copyright © 2016 Ball State University 2000 W. University Ave.
 Muncie, IN 47306